 Chain grocery stores have corporate systems they have to follow.
 Locally owned stores, especially places that sell international food, have more freedom to source their produce locally.

 Another bonus: talking to locals!
-I have found that any time I have been in an international food grocery store, the owner has been super helpful and super friendly.
+I have found that any time I’ve been in an international food grocery store, the owner has been super helpful and super friendly.
 It’s easy to get tips on which ingredients to use, and what kind of dishes to make.
 I could get lost for hours just talking to them about the kinds of food they like to make at home, as well as suggestions on what kind of supplies I may need.
 It’s a much more personal shopping experience than a chain grocery store!

 My Top 3 Go-to International Grocers in Halifax